 We hold ourselves accountable to these values.
 We strive to live up to them.
 They guide the decisions we make.
 They inform how we approach our work, how we engage with each other within our organization, and how we engage with communities at large.
 These values reflect our highest priorities.

-Everyone should be able to receive reproductive health care—including abortion, contraception, and miscarriage care—safely, easily, affordably, with dignity, and without judgment.
+Everyone should be able to receive reproductive health care—including abortion, contraception, and early pregnancy loss care—safely, easily, affordably, with dignity, and without judgment.

 We recognize that interlocking systems of power create burdens on people’s access to health care (Crenshaw, 2016).